CumulusNetworks/docs/content/cumulus-linux-36/Whats-New/Cumulus-Linux-3.6-Release-Notes.md

 upgrade your distribution.

 1. Retrieve the new version packages: `cumulus@switch:~$ sudo -E apt-get update`
-2. If you are using any [early access features](https://docs.cumulusnetworks.com/knowledge-base/Support/Support-Offerings/Early-Access-Features-Defined/) from an older release, remove them with: `cumulus@switch:~$ sudo -E apt-get remove EA_PACKAGENAME`
+2. If you are using any {{<exlink url="https://docs.cumulusnetworks.com/knowledge-base/Support/Support-Offerings/Early-Access-Features-Defined/" text="early access features">}} from an older release, remove them with: `cumulus@switch:~$ sudo -E apt-get remove EA_PACKAGENAME`
 3. Upgrade the release: `cumulus@switch:~$ sudo -E apt-get upgrade`
 4. To include additional Cumulus Linux packages not present in your current version, run the command: `cumulus@switch:~$ apt-get install nclu hostapd python-cumulus-restapi linuxptp`